ngmathew1234/capstoneproject1/README.md

 Combined many datasets to one csv file containing important stats and social media data and removing any null values

 Data exploration and analysis
-Seeing the relatiship betewwn stats that determine players performance and how performance stats relate to social media stats.
+Seeing the relationship between stats that determine players performance and how performance stats relate to social media stats.
 There was no need to statistical/sample testing for this data set as we are working with the whole population.

 Machine Learning